azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| where ControlStatus == "Failed" | summarize AggregatedValue = count() by FeatureName_s
 	| sort by AggregatedValue desc

 **4) Resource Security (RS-2):** This blade shows the resources on your subscriptions that are failing for baseline controls.
-This blade has a tile and a list.
+The below image depicts the blade:
+!(.../Images/OMS_Blade_RS2.PNG)

 - Tile: The below shows the number of unique resource types that have at least one baseline security control failure on your subscription(s).
 	``` AIQL